djeada/Databases-Notes/notes/01_introduction_to_databases/02_types_of_databases.md

 Considerations:

-- **Data Structure**: Relational databases for structured data; NoSQL databases for unstructured or rapidly changing schemas.
+- Relational databases are suitable for **structured data**, while NoSQL databases are often better for handling unstructured data or schemas that change rapidly.
-- **Scalability**: NoSQL databases often offer better horizontal scalability.
+- **Horizontal scalability** is typically more effectively supported by NoSQL databases, making them advantageous for distributed systems.
-- **Consistency and Transactions**: Relational databases provide strong consistency; some NoSQL databases offer eventual consistency.
+- Relational databases provide **strong consistency and robust transaction support**, whereas many NoSQL databases operate on eventual consistency for performance gains.
-- **Query Requirements**: Need for complex joins and transactions may favor relational databases.
+- The **requirements for complex queries and joins** are usually better handled by relational databases, making them ideal for intricate transactional applications.